April 29, 2025

 Step 3: Extract the audio

 When you're done editing, there will usually be an option to save the video as an audio file.
-You might see this labeled as "save as an audio file" or "split audio."
+You might see this labeled as "save as an audio file," "export audio only," or "split audio."
 Check the software's tutorials, FAQs, or help page to find what terminology it uses.
+Most tools support common formats like MP3, WAV, and M4A.

 Finally, confirm the audio file you want to save and choose the right file format.
-Then, find the file on your computer and check the audio has been successfully isolated from the original video.
+MP3 files are smaller and more compatible across devices, while WAV files offer higher quality but take up more space.
+Then, find the file on your computer and check the audio has been successfully isolated from the original video without quality loss.

-7 software recommendations to extract audio from video
+7 best tools to extract audio from video

 1. Descript